 Mineral sunscreens use ingredients like zinc oxide and titanium dioxide which create a barrier to protect your skin from harmful UV rays.

-Chemical sunscreens use harmful ingredients like oxybenzone, octisalate, homosalate and more that when applied soak into your skin, your tissue and your blood stream.
+Chemical sunscreens use harmful ingredients like oxybenzone, octisalate, homosalate and more that when applied to soak into your skin, your tissue and your blood stream.

 I’m not saying that chemical sunscreen will give you cancer but new research show that it has been linked to thyroid problems and may interfere with hormones.